encode/django-rest-framework/docs/api-guide/fields.md

 ### `source`

 The name of the attribute that will be used to populate the field.
 May be a method that only takes a `self` argument, such as `URLField(source='get_absolute_url')`, or may use dotted notation to traverse attributes, such as `EmailField(source='user.email')`.

 When serializing fields with dotted notation, it may be necessary to provide a `default` value if any object is not present or is empty during attribute traversal.
+Beware of possible n+1 problems when using source attribute if you are accessing a relational orm model.
+For example:

+    class CommentSerializer(serializers.Serializer):
+        email = serializers.EmailField(source="user.email")

+would require user object to be fetched from database when it is not prefetched.
+If that is not wanted, be sure to be using `prefetch_related` and `select_related` methods appropriately.
+For more information about the methods refer to [django documentation][django-docs-select-related].

 The value `source='*'` has a special meaning, and is used to indicate that the entire object should be passed through to the field.
 This can be useful for creating nested representations, or for fields which require access to the complete object in order to determine the output representation.